BidishaNITS/Scripting-Automation-Python-Bash-/README.md

 - Top 10 User-Agent strings
 - All 404 Not Found requests (commonly used in recon or bot scans)

-This project simulates lightweight SIEM functionality and showcases DevSecOps practices using GitHub Actions for automation.
+This project simulates lightweight SIEM functionality.

 ---